Autonomous browser QA with browser-use

 playwright install chromium

-Then we wrote a minimal instruction file — not a full test suite, just a plain-language description of the journey we wanted verified:
+Then a minimal instruction file.
+Not a test suite, just a plain-language description of the journey:

 Check out as a returning user: